You are here

 Here you will find our list of Local Phenology Programs using Nature's Notebook.
 If a group listed has a blank entry or is missing information, they have not updated their information with our USA-NPN NCO staff in 2019.

 Click here to view a map of all of our Certified Local Phenology Leaders.

 If you are a Local Phenology Leader who would like to complete or update your LPPs listing, please contact firstname.lastname@example.org.

-Wildlife District 4 is a part of the OHIO Wild project.
+Lowell Elementary is a part of the OHIO Wild project.
 Teachers have been expressing a need for citizen science opportunities to use at their schools and/or their WILD School Sites.
 Nature's Notebook will give students and teachers a chance to create their own science questions and decide what data to gather from their school.
 The group is committed to helping students learn more about hands-on science through conservation education curriculums, and Nature's Notebook will be a serve in this process.

 MacLeish Field Station collecting Fall Phenology data and would like students to be able to compare our data with other sites around the country and learn to formulate questions that they could investigate using the data.

 Madrone Audubon is using Nature's Notebook with the Audubon CA chapter (48 throughout the state) volunteers to monitor bird phenology on preserves statewide to detect any possible climate change drive shifts and to engage volunteers in climate change research.
 Our chapter is active in Paula Lane Nature Preserve and will be observing the following species: Acorn Woodpecker, Anna's Hummingbird, Calliope Hummingbird, Rufous Hummingbird, Mourning Dove, Violet-green swallow, Dark-Eyed Junco, Cedar Waxwing.